Skip to content

 This approach inevitably leads to disappointment.
 The system works well for demo queries and simple use cases, but struggles with the complexity and diversity of real-world questions.
 As users encounter these limitations, they lose trust in the system and engagement drops.
 Without clear metrics or improvement processes, teams resort to ad-hoc tweaking based on anecdotal feedback.

-Here's the problem: they've built a technical implementation, not a product.
-And there's a huge difference.
+The core issue: they've built a technical implementation, not a product.
+There's a fundamental difference.

-Here's a quick way to tell which mindset a team has:
+Here's how to identify which mindset a team has:

 Implementation Mindset: